 \subsection{Communicatee Type}

-Communicatee Type determines which type of agents will potentially receive messages in a Comm-MARL system.
+Communicatee Type determines which type of agents are assumed to receive messages in a Comm-MADRL system.
 We found that in the literature, communicatee type can be classified into the following categories based on whether agents in the environment communicate with each other directly or not.

-\paragraph{\textbf{Agents in the MAS}} In this category, the set of communicatees is composed of agents in the environment, which means that agents will directly communicate with each other.
-Nevertheless, due to partial observablity, agents may not communicate with every agent in the MAS and thus we further distinguish the agents as follows:
+\paragraph{\textbf{Agents in the MAS}} In this category, the set of communicatees consists of agents in the environment, and they directly communicate with each other.
+Nevertheless, due to partial observability, agents may not be able to communicate with every agent in the MAS, and thus we further distinguish the types of communicatees as follows: